IT Focus Area: infrastructure operations

 IT professionals find that large portions of their time go toward resolving emergency situations or “putting out fires.”
-As depicted in the chart below, 70 percent of IT budgets are dedicated to keeping the lights on.
-Out of the remaining budget, 20 percent goes toward new software while 10 percent buys new hardware.
+As depicted in the chart below, 70% of IT budgets are dedicated to keeping the lights on.
+Out of the remaining budget, 20% goes toward new software while 10% buys new hardware.

 Devoting most of your resources to maintenance leaves little time or money for innovation.
 It also limits how much value your IT organization can offer the business.

 Also, while we are starting to see some convergence of IT functions, IT organizations still primarily operate in independent silos that are all competing for a small innovation budget.
 It’s vital to optimize the 70% of your budget that you use “keeping the lights on”—thereby freeing up your additional budget to increase the amount of share that each IT silo gets for innovation.

 Many IT organizations fail to innovate because they are very cautious with their innovation budget.
 When their three-year refresh cycle comes up, they don’t examine how their technology will serve the business in the coming years.
 Instead of refreshing everything, they purchase smaller pieces to fit specific needs and hang on to their old assets longer.

 Being cautious may seem like a wise financial choice.
 However, if you simply maintain the status quo, you won’t be able to keep up.
 The business landscape is changing too rapidly, and your competitors are using new technologies to gain market advantages.